 - The high density of these mangrove ecosystems partially explains why tree size is skewed to smaller diameter trees — with 70% between 1" and 6" in diameter.

 - While some areas of the City are densely forested, Tampa has an average of 125 trees per acre — a third of what is typical of native forests.

 - With regard to forest health, 55% of trees are rated as being in excellent condition; 28% are in good condition, 6% are in fair condition, and 11% are in poor condition or dead.

 Key Findings – Urban Forest Canopy Cover

-- From 2006 to 2011, there was a slight increase in tree canopy in all Planning Districts, and a significant increase in South Tampa.
+- From 2006 to 2011, there was a slight increase in the tree canopy in all Planning Districts and a significant increase in South Tampa.
 Between 2011 and 2016 there was essentially no change within most Districts, except a slight increase in Central Tampa.

 - With regard to the Neighborhood Associations, tree canopy ranged from a low of 4% in the Channel District to a high of 73% in Tampa Palms.

 - Most of the City’s tree canopy (13,956 acres or 50%) is located on residential properties.

 - Nearly 25% of all tree canopy (6,522 acres) is located on properties designated as Major Environmentally Sensitive Areas in the Land Use Element of the Tampa Comprehensive Plan.